timeamolnar/tamaslang.github.io/_posts/2015-03-02-bdd-restapi-development.md

 ---
 layout: post
-title: Behaviour driven rest API development with Spring
+title: Behaviour driven REST API development with Spring
 tags:
 - cucumber
 - gherkin
 - springboot
 - java
-- rest API
+- REST API
 ---
 ### The case
 Bob was sitting desperately in front of a huge amount of JUnit code intended to test the part he just refactored.<br/>